-Section 28 of the Civil Aviation (Carriers’ Liability) Act 1959 (C’th) sets out airline carrier liability for any bodily injury or death suffered by a passenger on board the aircraft (or in the course of any of the operations of embarking or disembarking).
+Under Section 28 of the Civil Aviation (Carriers’ Liability) Act 1959 (Cth), airline carriers can be held liable for bodily injury or death sustained by a passenger while on board an aircraft, or during the processes of embarking or disembarking.

-You may be able to make a claim whether the incident happened during a domestic flight in Australia, or internationally so long as your origin or destination country was Australia.
+You may be eligible to make a claim whether the incident occurred on a domestic flight within Australia or on an international flight, provided that Australia was either your point of departure or destination.

 Frequently Asked Questions